jorge-sepulveda/blog/content/posts/2026/05/upgrading-gcp-drives.md

 Look at the VM one more time and there's our image!
 We have swapped out the drive for the SSD all quietly and such.

+{{<image src="/img/2026/05/upgrade-gcp-drives/6.png" width="700px" position="center">}}

-At first it felt a little like open heart surgery, but a couple of runs and you feel comfy with it.
+At first it felt a little like open heart surgery, but after several runs this will be a much simpler fix.
+I just need downtime for the time it takes to snapshot and clone the drives...I hope that's fast.
 Now if something goes horribly wrong doing this in production...well, I guess the fix would be in another post, huh?

 Until next time!